Performance Requirements

 Penalties

-Our commitment is to work with your building, support you with your efforts, and explore target and timeline adjustments to the fullest extent possible so that penalties are not assessed.
-For buildings that are not working with our office and putting forth a good faith effort to improve their buildings, the penalty structure below will be enforced.
+Our commitment is to work with your building, support you with your efforts, and explore adjustments and extensions to the fullest extent possible so that penalties are not assessed.

 Types of Penalties